Accelerate AI On NVIDIA RTX PCs

 Diagram of inference backend model optimization tools

-Who Is Windows ML For?
+Who Is Windows ML with TensorRT for RTX For?

 For developers who want to deploy performant, cross-vendor apps across Windows OS.